Jesse-Cohen/Separation-Above-Expectation/README.md

 On this play, the model said that the player would have a **predicted separation of 7.5 yards**, +4.6 yards greater than the baseline of 2.9 yards.

 This was due mostly to the fact that the pass targeted a receiver that was 22 yards *behind* what was considered a success on the play (this was most likely a screen pass).
-The receiver also had a massive 12.5 yards of pre-snap cushion and was defended by a linebacker (NDP = 2) as the nearest defender when the pass arrived.
+The receiver also had a massive 12.5 yards of pre-snap cushion and was defended by a linebacker (NDP = 2) when the pass arrived.

 On the play, the player had an **actual separation of 6.7 yards**.

 ## Applications

-Below is a scatter plot showing how correlated **receiver separation above expectation** is to **team win percentage** over the last three seasons.
+Below is a scatter plot showing how linearly correlated **receiver separation above expectation** is to **team win percentage** over the last three seasons.

 <img width="900" alt="Screen Shot 2020-08-05 at 10 04 59 AM" src="https://user-images.githubusercontent.com/66449877/89442771-3d821e00-d704-11ea-9ec2-4d57d9f6fb7d.png">